Treating coeliac disease

 Coeliac disease is usually treated by simply excluding foods that contain gluten from your diet.

-This prevents damage to the lining of your intestines (gut) that is caused by gluten, and the associated symptoms, such as diarrhoea and stomach pain.
+This prevents damage to the lining of your intestines (gut) and the associated symptoms, such as diarrhoea and stomach pain.

 A gluten-free diet

-If you have coeliac disease, you will no longer be able to eat foods that contain wheat (farina, graham flour, semolina, durum, cous cous and spelt), barley or rye.
+If you have coeliac disease, you will no longer be able to eat foods that contain barley, rye or wheat, including farina, graham flour, semolina, durum, cous cous and spelt.

 As a protein, gluten is not essential to your diet and can be replaced by other foods.
 Many gluten-free alternatives are widely available in supermarkets and health food shops, including pasta, pizza bases and bread.
 A range of gluten-free foods is also available on prescription.